cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 is responsible for verifying that the counterparty set the hash of the packet.
 If verification of the packet to be received is successful, the receiving chain should store a receipt of the packet and call application logic if necessary.
-An acknowledgement may be stored at this time or at another point in the future aynchronously.
+An acknowledgement may be stored at this time (synchonously) or at another point in the future (aynchronously).

 Acknowledgements written on the receiving chain may be verified on the sending chain.
 If the sending chain successfully verifies the acknowledgement